nickharutyunyan/nick-personal-website/content/authors/admin/_index.md

 <!-- Currently finishing up some projects at the University of Erlangen–Nuremberg. -->

-I am interested in R&D and software product management.
+I am interested in UX research, R&D and software product management.
 I love software that helps improve individual lives.

 Since 2016, as a PhD student and then postdoc, I have worked closely with industry and: